City-Bureau/city-scrapers/docs/prerequisites.md

 <h1 class="hidden">Prerequisites</h1>

-This document covers some of the issues associated with first-time development environment setup.
+This document covers some of the issues associated with first-time development environment setup and with collaboration using Git.

 ## Github

-### Create a Github account
+### Creating a Github account
 If you do not have an account already, go to [Github.com](https://github.com/) and sign up for an account.

 ### Installing Github